 If Student X approaches Agent X about getting admission for his profile in the USA.
 Let’s assume Agent X applies to 4 universities and student gets admission from all 4 universities (including University X).

-If student X decides to attend University X (gets a visa and pays the first semester fees), Agent X gets paid like 5 to 20% of first year fees.
-Sometimes, they get fixed amount like $1000 to $5000 per student.
+If student X decides to attend University X (gets a visa and pays the first semester fees), Agent X gets paid like 5 to 20% of first-year fees.
+Sometimes, they get a fixed amount like $1000 to $5000 per student.

-Think Logically: Would they ask you nicely (or force you to attend an university that pays them $4000 or $800), if you are admitted from both schools?
+Think Logically: Would they ask you nicely (or force you to attend a university that pays them $4000 or $800), if you are admitted from both schools?

 So, you would really have to question the agents:

 - If they have tie-ups with any universities they are providing you

 - What sort of deal they have with the university

 - Are they applying for, only to universities where they have tie-ups?

 - You can ask the university if you have doubts